tzuhsien-kao/genio-tools/docs/index.rst

 Prerequisites
 *************

-In order to install the AIoT tools you must have `python3 >= 3.7` and `pip3 >= 20.3` installed on your system.
+In order to install the Genio tools you must have `python3 >= 3.7` and `pip3 >= 20.3` installed on your system.
 You can check their versions by running the following commands: